Destiny-Eseh/WebDev101-ST10488186/README.md

 ## Changelog
 - **02 April 2025**: Initial project proposal created.
 - **05 May 2025**: Added Part 2 details, reflecting the implementation of CSS for styling and design enhancements.
+- **20 June 2025**: Final project changes completed for Part 3:
+  - Implemented SEO optimizations with meta tags
+  - Added a favicon to the site
+  - Added JavaScript functionality
+  - Added an Enquire page with Formspree integration
+  - Created and configured robots.txt and sitemap.xml

 ---

 ## 📚 References